phenriot/BloodPaTH/README.md

 The *BloodPaTH* package can be installed in two ways :

-* **1.** Install the latest release : Simply run the following command line within your R session :
+* **1.** Installing the latest release : Simply run the following command line within your R session :
 ``` r
 devtools::install_github("phenriot/BloodPaTH")
 ```